 The Beat the Heat training bootcamp was established in 2017 to train and certify top-tier forest firefighters.
-Recruits receive emergency and safety training, and instruction on equipment which includes the use of hand-tools, pumps-and-hoses, and water application.
+Recruits receive emergency and safety training, and instruction on equipment use, which includes hand tool applications, pumps-and-hoses, and water application.
 This high-stress, physically demanding Beat the Heat training can result in intense emotions and past traumas to resurface for some participants, and may not always provide the best learning environment.